Paternalism and Deliberation: An Experiment on Making Formal Rules: Introduction

 \section{Introduction}

-The Cambridge Dictionary defines a rule as “an accepted principle or instruction that states the way things are or should be done, and tells you what you are allowed or are not allowed to do.”\footnote{Source: \url{https://dictionary.cambridge.org/dictionary/english/rule}, accessed \today.} Formal rules such as man-made, positive laws have become abundant in many countries.
-However, the study of rule-making has received scarce attention in experimental economics.
-This paper studies how the inner content of formal rules is created and how rules interact with each other as policy tools.
-We use an exploratory, but minimal and precisely preregistered survey experiment to estimate the relationship between \textit{(i)} limits to risky behavior and \textit{(ii)} mandatory waiting periods.
+Formal rules such as man-made, positive laws have become ubiquitous, yet the relationship between different types of rules---soft and hard---is poorly understood.
+This paper shows that soft and hard paternalistic rules are complements: waiting periods do not substitute for hard restrictions on behavior but are deployed as add-on restrictions.
+We use a minimal, precisely preregistered survey experiment to estimate the relationship between \textit{(i)} limits to risky behavior and \textit{(ii)} mandatory waiting periods.
 One of these rules is softly paternalistic, while the other is an expression of hard paternalism.
 We contrast these rules to empirically investigate the political economy of the link between policy tools.
-Moreover, we study the mental models that relate to rule-making: how do beliefs about others' behavior shift when more or less time to decide is granted to decision-makers?
-If rules aim to change behavior, and external factors like deliberation already do so, does this reduce the need for strict paternalistic rules?
+Moreover, we study the mental models underlying rule-making: how do beliefs about others' behavior shift when more time to decide is granted?
+If deliberation already changes behavior, does this reduce the need for strict paternalistic rules?

-A large literature has studied the role of deliberation on human decision-making.
-The idea that deliberative choices are different from, and perhaps superior to affective ones has reverberated through the ages.
-Behavioral economists have long conducted experiments or modeled behavior where the time available for deciding between courses of action is exogenously varied \eg{kocher2006time,caplin2016dual,caplin2016measuring,imas2022waiting}. \cite{loewenstein2015modeling} describe models (or “systems”) of human behavior that are distinguished by the immediacy of choice.
-A related literature has studied decision-making under “hot” and “cool” states. \cite{metcalfe1999hot} explicitly describe the “cool system” as “contemplative” and the “hot system” as “impulsive” (p.
-3).
+A large literature has studied the role of individual deliberation---here understood as time for reflection, not group discussion---on human decision-making.
+The idea that deliberative choices are different from, and perhaps superior to, affective ones, has reverberated through the ages.
+Behavioral economists have long conducted experiments and modeled behavior with exogenous variation in the time available for deciding between courses of action \eg{kocher2006time,caplin2016dual,caplin2016measuring,imas2022waiting}. \cite{loewenstein2015modeling} describe models (or ``systems'') of human behavior that are distinguished by the immediacy of choice.
+A related literature has studied decision-making under ``hot'' and ``cool'' states. \cite[3]{metcalfe1999hot} explicitly describe the ``cool system'' as ``contemplative'' and the ``hot system'' as ``impulsive.''